mcuringa/think-js/iteration.md

 Paired Data
 -----------

-We've already seen lists of names and lists of numbers in Python.
+We've already seen lists of names and lists of numbers in Javascript.
 We're going to peek ahead in the textbook a little, and show a more advanced way of representing our data.
-Making a pair of things in Python is as simple as putting them into parentheses, like this:
+Making a pair of things in Javascript is as simple as putting them into parentheses, like this:

 ~~~~~~~~~~~~~~~~~~~~{.python}